Economy of Macau: Banking

 There are twenty other licensed banks, sixteen of which are foreign.
 Macau has five of the top 500 commercial banks in Asia, including Banco Tai Fung and Industrial and Commercial Bank of China.

 Construction

 In 2014, the construction sectors in Macau engaged 45,368 people.
 The value of construction was MOP78.15 billion, in which MOP66.88 billion belong to the private sectors.
 The intermediate consumption was MOP61.03 billion and labor cost was MOP11.35 billion.

 Transportation companies

-Air Macau, the island's airline, is headquartered in Macau.
+Air Macau is Macau's Flag carrier and is based out of Macau International Airport.

 Media

 Macau has reportedly the highest "media density" in the world - nine Chinese-language dailies, three Portuguese-language dailies, two English-language dailies and about half a dozen Chinese-language weeklies and one Portuguese-language weekly.
 About two dozen newspapers from Hong Kong, mainland China, Taiwan and the Philippines are shipped to Macau every early morning.

 Economic diversification

 The large role of gambling and tourism underscores a degree of risk for Macau's economy.
 Because the economy is so reliant on tourism and gambling for its well-being, if the flow of tourists slows, it could come as a shock to the small market.
 The push for diversification came in the closing years of Portuguese administration, under Governor General Vasco Rocha Vieira, and has continued to the present, under Chief Executive Edmund Ho.
 The government is seeking foreign investment as a means of economic diversification as well.
 Much of the foreign investment into Macau, however, has gone into the gaming sector after the end of the monopoly in 2001.
 Otherwise, foreign companies have entered into the mobile phone market and internet services after telecommunications market liberalisation in 2001.